-No copies of Financial Aid forms submitted/completed by students or any other agency/servicer on behalf of a student will be provided.
-It is recommended that you make copies of all completed forms for your records or future reference.
+It is recommended that you make copies of all completed forms/documentation prior to submitting them for your records or future reference.

 FERPA

 College of the Redwoods follows the requirements of The Family Educational Rights and Privacy Act (FERPA) to ensure students certain rights with respect to their educational records.